On Period Relations for Automorphic L-functions I: Period relations

 Applying the same restriction of scalars argument again, we see that

-is defined over $\QQ$.
-We call this $K$-module the {\em total} $\lieg,K$-cohomology.
-Over $\CC$ it comes with a natural action of $\Aut(\CC/\QQ)$, and this action has an extension to a global $\QQ$-structure on the space of regular algebraic cusp forms, cf.\ Theorem A of \cite{januszewskipreprint}.
+is defined over $\QQ_K$.
+Over $\CC$ it comes with a natural action of $\Aut(\CC/\QQ_K)$, and this action has an extension to a global $\QQ_K$-structure on the space of regular algebraic cusp forms, cf.\ Theorem A of \cite{januszewski2017}.